 In a nutshell negative space in photos often refers to the amount of white space in the background of a photo around your subject, whereas positive space refers to the subject or objects in the composition.

 When I say white space, I’m not necessarily referring to the actual color white, but rather any color that serves as the background in the composition.
-Negative space around the main subject can be great for making that subject stand out.
+Negative space around the main subject can be great for making that subject stand out, like in low key photography.
 It’s also used as a resting place for the eye and minimizes noise that might be distracting.

 Prioritizing negative space will evoke a myriad of feelings like solitude, loneliness, contemplation or even a certain level of importance as the eye prioritizes the main subject before eventually moving to look at the rest of the background.